 In the one you sent, Tetragrammaton is of course a real word.
 Aon no doubt meant Aeon, and Ame is for Ame = Amen.”

-Since the finding of the charms there have been a few references to High Fernley Hall and the headless horseman, and most stories claim something along the lines of; “parchments containing a gypsy’s curse were found in the beams of the barn.
-If they are removed, bad luck and misfortune is said to fall on the owners.”
+Since the finding of the charms, there have been a few references to High Fernley Hall and the headless horseman, and most stories claim something along the lines of; “parchments containing a gypsy’s curse were found in the beams of the barn.
+If they are removed, bad luck and misfortune are said to fall on the owners.”

 There is still research to be undertaken, especially in regards to the charm itself and also to rule out that the charm isn’t the work of a respected and learned man – and what would be the repercussions if indeed it was?